List of 8-bit computer hardware graphics: Systems based on the Texas Instruments TMS9918 chip

 The TMS9918 is a Video Display Controller (VDC) manufactured by Texas Instruments and introduced in 1979.
 The TMS9918 and its variants were used in the Memotech MTX, MSX, Sord M5, Tatung Einstein and Tomy Tutor.

-The TMS9918 chip which uses a proprietary 15-color YUV composite video palette encoded palette plus a transparent color, intended to be used by the hardware sprites and simple video overlay.
+The TMS9918 chip which uses a proprietary 15-color YPbPr composite video palette encoded palette plus a transparent color, intended to be used by the hardware sprites and simple video overlay.
 When used as an ordinary background color, it is rendered using the same color as the screen border.